 Remember, it’s far better to avoid getting sunburned in the first place.
 But on those occasions when you’ve overdone try some of these remedies to heal and alleviate the discomfort — and try to avoid overexposure going forward.
 Skin damage adds up over the years, so taking care of your skin is a lifelong project.

-Share your favorite sunburn treatments with us, below or at Money Talks News’ Facebook page.
+Share your favorite sunburn treatments with us, below or on our Facebook page.